truls/dbrew/tests/README.md

 # DBrew Test Framework

-Tests are done by running the Python script `test.py`.
-This iterates over all test cases in subdirectory `cases` and prints for each test case the result, as well as a summary.
+Testing is done by running the Python script `test.py`.
+If no specific test cases are specified as parameters, the script iterates over all tests in subdirectory `cases/` and prints for each test case the result, as well as a summary.
 The script returns 0 back to the shell if all tests pass, and 1 otherwise.
 From the top source directory, you can do "make test" to run all tests.

-To test a specific test case, specify it on the command line:
+To run specific test cases, specify them on the command line.
+Providing directories will run all tests within these directories.
+Thus, assuming that the directory `cases/integration/` exists,

-    ./test.py cases/decode/it-add.s
+    ./test.py cases/decode/it-add.s cases/integration

+will run the test `cases/decode/it-add.s` and all tests below directory `cases/integration/`.

 Running a test will force the compilation of the test.
 Use "-v" for more verbose output on the test runs, such as printing the compile command.
+See below for further command line options.

 ## Specification of a Test Case

-A test case (denoted by $testcase in the following) is the name of a test source file existing below the `cases/` subdirectory, ending in `.c`, `.s` or `.S`, for example `cases/decode/it-add.s`.
+A test case (denoted by $testcase in the following) is the name of a source file, ending in `.c`, `.s` or `.S`, for example `cases/decode/it-add.s`.
 However, such a file often will not be the complete source for a test, see *driver* configuration below.